dcchan98/cpp_lab/README.md

 # C++ Lab

-A personal C++ template and playground for competitive programming, algorithm exploration, and preparing for quantitative/low-latency practice.
+A personal C++ template and playground for competitive programming, algorithm exploration, and quantitative/low-latency practice.

 ## Features